DanielAndersson31/CaseMangementSystem/README.md

 * Search for all existing tickets
 * Search for a specific user
 * Search for a specific ticket
+    * Display all comments
+    * Change ticket status
+    * Create new comment
 * Create a new customer
 * Create a new ticket